BPA-CSIRO-Workshops/btp-tools/README.md

 [![Build Status](https://travis-ci.org/BPA-CSIRO-Workshops/btp-tools.svg?branch=master)](https://travis-ci.org/BPA-CSIRO-Workshops/btp-tools)

 This repository contains a set of [fpm-cookery](https://github.com/bernd/fpm-cookery) recipes for building `deb` packages for a set of bioinformatics tools used in the Bioinformatics Training Platform (BTP).
+Each tool also contains a standalone shell script tool installer.

 # Table of Contents